celebrations & observances

 HIV Long-Term Survivors Awareness Day (June 5)

-Source: https://letskickass.hiv/as-an-hiv-patient-in-the-80s-i-had-lost-all-hope-innovation-gave-it-back-da35056706a3
+Source: https://www.hiv.gov/events/awareness-days/hiv-long-term-survivors-day/

 Pulse Night of Remembrance (June 12)

-Stonewall Riots Anniversary (June 27)
+Stonewall Uprising Anniversary (June 27)

 July

-Source: https://en.wikipedia.org/wiki/List_of_LGBT_awareness_periods
+Source: https://www.hrc.org/news/celebrating-the-diversity-of-the-non-binary-community-for-international-non

 International Drag Day (July 16)